git-town/git-town/website/src/preferences/observed-regex.md

 ## configure in Git metadata

-To manually set the feature regex, use the following command:
+To manually set the feature regex, run this command:

 ```bash
 git config [--global] git-town.observed-regex '^renovate/'